Parthsanghvi11/Star-Wars-Survey/README.md

 # Star Wars Survey
-Have you ever wondered which is the **best Star Wars movie?** So Nice to know that you are a star wars but are you also likely to be a fan of Expanded Universe or Star Trek franchise - **is there a correlation between fanbase of Star wars, Star Trek and EU?**
+Have you ever wondered which is the **best Star Wars movie?**

+So nice to know that you are a star wars but are you also likely to be a fan of Expanded Universe or Star Trek franchise - **is there a correlation between fanbase of Star wars, Star Trek and EU?**

 In this project we will try to answer above questions using the data from survey conducted by FiveThirtyEight's which is available in [GitHub Repository](https://github.com/fivethirtyeight/data/tree/master/star-wars-survey).